October 5, 2018

 All it Takes is a Crack

 How often does structural damage around your home go unnoticed?
 Have you ever been trimming the hedges and found a basement window broken?
-Every day damage around our homes flies under our radar.
+Everyday damage around our homes flies under our radar.
 It is these breaks, tears, and cracks that give rodents a clear path into our homes.
-Let’s take a look at some preventions tips, along with some common mistakes we as homeowners may be making, that invite rodents into our homes.
+Let’s take a look at some prevention tips, along with some common mistakes we as homeowners may be making, that invite rodents into our homes.

 - Locate and repair any gaps, cracks, or holes in your foundation with a caulking gun.
 Often this is the first place rodents will look when trying to get inside.